-I was reviewing my ~/.gitconfig
+I was reviewing my ~/.gitconfig after attending a

 Git training session in my company.
 The file was mostly inherited